Searching for Particle Dark Matter with eROSITA Early Data: Dark Matter Analysis

 \subsection{Dark Matter Decay Rate Constraint and Sensitivity Analysis}

 We obtain DM decay rate upper limit by using the same scanning and fitting procedure described in~\ref{sec:linesearch}.
-At each of the 200 steps, we scan through DM line normalization value, start with $\Gamma = 0$ and increasing it until the best fit model with DM line has $X^2{(\Gamma_{\max})} - X^2{(\Gamma_{\min})} =2.71$. $\Gamma_{\max}$ corresponds to the 95\% one sided upper limit on DM decay flux.
+At each of the 200 steps, we scan through DM line normalization value, start with $\Gamma = 0$ and increasing it until the best fit model with DM line has

+In this equation, we look for $\Gamma_{\max}$, which corresponds to the 95\% one sided upper limit on DM decay flux.

 We use Monte Carlo (MC) procedure to examine the validity of our result.
 We generate 1000 mock spectra for each of the 7 TM based on their best fit model using \texttt{fakeit} function from XSPEC, assuming Poisson fluctuation.
 Each mock spectrum has the same exposure, response function, and effective area as the real data.
 We then pass all data sets through the same line search procedure.
 The number of tested masses was reduced from 200 to 100 to speed up the algorithm.
 Armed with 1000 simulated upper limits, we then constructed 68\% and 95\% upper limit intervals, corresponding to 1$\sigma$ and 2$\sigma$ confidence level respectively.